hishamk/jetstreamer/README.md

 [![MIT](https://img.shields.io/github/license/hishamk/jetstreamer)](https://img.shields.io/github/license/hishamk/jetstreamer)

 Ahoy!
-This is a boilerplate setup for Laravel projects using Jetstream (+teams) and Postgres.
+This is a boilerplate setup for Laravel projects using Jetstream (+teams +Livewire +Volt) and Postgres.
 It's configured to use Docker and Docker Compose for development.
 It also includes a Makefile and Taskfile for your convenience.

 Once you're done setting up your project, you can start developing your Laravel project with Jetstream right away.
 When you're ready to deploy your project, you can use the `eject` command to remove the boilerplate from your project.